Skip to content

 Understanding where Los Angeles stands relative to peer cities provided a foundation for setting realistic and ambitious new targets that will better serve residents’ needs.

-Comparisons of park and recreation amenities, budget, staffing, and acreage identified where Los Angeles is exceeding or being exceeded by other regional and national cities that have similar demographic or economic characteristics, similar climate, and more highly ranked park systems.
+Comparisons of recreation and park amenities, budget, staffing, and acreage identified where Los Angeles is exceeding or being exceeded by other regional and national cities that have similar demographic or economic characteristics, similar climate, and more highly ranked park systems.

 San Francisco and San Diego were chosen as regional peers, offering insights into how other California cities manage and fund their park systems.
-Chicago, New York City, and Dallas provide comparability in terms of size, population, density, land use, and urban parkland challenges, while Washington, D.C. serves as an aspirational model due to its significant federal investment and innovative funding mechanisms.
+Chicago, New York City, and Dallas provide comparability in terms of size, population, density, land use, and urban parkland challenges, while Washington, D.C. serves as an aspirational model due to its consistently high ranked park system.

 A panoramic view of the Los Angeles skyline and surrounding neighborhoods at dusk.
 Two people stand on a concrete observation deck, with one person looking through a mounted telescope.
 The city's lights begin to twinkle in the hazy distance as the sun sets.